kathoef/docker2singularity/README.md

 ## Use case

-Build a Singularity image from a Docker image in the local registry,
+Build a Singularity image from a Docker image stored only on your host system,

 ```
 $ docker pull kathoef/docker2singularity:latest